GenTracer

 *Upton (Camp), Yaphank, Suffolk County, NY (base camp)

-*Van Etten, Chemung County, NY (German POW Camp)
+Van Etten, Chemung County, NY (base camp)

 *Wadsworth (Fort), Staten Island, Richmond County, NY, ISU Headquarters, now used by the Coast Guard

-*West Point, Orange County, NY (base camp)
+West Point, Orange County, NY (base camp) (see Popolopen, NY)

-Enemy alien internment camp:
+Enemy alien internment camps:

-Ellis Island, Richmond County, NY (temporary detention center)
+Ellis Island, Richmond County, NY (temporary detention center) (German, Italian, and Japanese)

 Cemeteries:

 Fort Niagara Post Cemetery, Ft.
-Niagara, NY
+Niagara, NY, now maintained by New York State Parks.

 Long Island National Cemetery, Farmingdale, Nassau County, NY